python/cpython/Doc/library/tempfile.rst

       Added *errors* parameter.

-.. function:: TemporaryDirectory(suffix=None, prefix=None, dir=None, ignore_cleanup_errors=False)
+.. class:: TemporaryDirectory(suffix=None, prefix=None, dir=None, ignore_cleanup_errors=False)

-   This function securely creates a temporary directory using the same rules as :func:`mkdtemp`.
+   This class securely creates a temporary directory using the same rules as :func:`mkdtemp`.
    The resulting object can be used as a context manager (see :ref:`tempfile-examples`).
 On completion of the context or destruction of the temporary directory object, the newly created temporary directory